Oluwatobi02/bbit-learning-labs/Tech-Lab-On-Campus/Producer-And-Consumer/producer/README.md

 * Look Under the Overview Tab for message rates to verify that a message was sent.
 Your message rate should look like the image below.

 ![alt text](../../../data/Images/message_rate.jpeg)

+## solution
+made a connection from the client to producer